Ademking/Excel-to-Trello/README.md

 ## Installation

 0. Clone this repository
-1. install requirements using this command :  `pip install -r requirements.txt`
+1. Install requirements using this command :  `pip install -r requirements.txt`
 2. Edit `data.xlsx`
 3. In `app.py`, change it with your variables:
    ```python